Make-School-Courses/MOB-1.3-Dynamic-iOS-Apps/Lessons/Lesson5/Lesson5.md

 ## Wrap Up (10 min)

-### 1. Role Play Exercise: Mini Practice Interview
-Pair up.
-For 3 to 5 minutes in each role, take turns playing a hiring manager and a prospective iOS developer candidate.
-As the hiring manager, ask your candidate each of the questions we reviewed in the Initial Exercise above.
+1. **Role Play Exercise:** Mini Practice Interview Pair up.
+For 3 to 5 minutes in each role, take turns playing a Hiring Manager and a prospective iOS developer Candidate.
+As the Hiring Manager, ask your Candidate to answer each of the questions from the Initial Exercise above.

-2. Complete challenges
+.
+Complete challenges
 - Begin first tutorial on < topic >.
 - Read the content listed below if you need more clarity on closures.